 Information Technology FAQ

-Visit the Login Assistance page on the student portal.
+Visit the Password Assistance page on the student portal.
 From there, you will be able to send an e-mail to your personal e-mail address if you provided us with one.
-If you did not provide us with a personal e-mail address, click on Help on the main tab, or send an e-mail to email@example.com.
+If you did not provide us with a personal e-mail address, click on Help on the main tab, or send an e-mail to firstname.lastname@example.org.

 First, make sure you have your portal password.
 Then, after you sign in, click on the Academics tab.
 If there is an “Access Suspended” message at the top of the page, then you will need to call the phone number before you can see the Academics tab.